 Why are others opposed to these changes?

 Organizations like the Canadian Coalition for Firearm Rights (CCFR) and the National Firearms Association oppose both a ban and Bill C-71.
-In a blog post, Tracey Wilson of the CCFR, argued bans target “millions of good, hard working Canadians who have compiled with every law, every regulation, despite how ridiculous.”
+In a blog post, Tracey Wilson of the CCFR, argued bans target “millions of good, hard working Canadians who have complied with every law, every regulation, despite how ridiculous.”
 According to their website, the group believes no firearm should be prohibited.

 Even some police chiefs doubt the value of a handgun ban.
 The Globe and Mail reports that Adam Palmer, who heads the Canadian Association of Chiefs of Police, said it’s “naive” to think a ban would stop handguns from entering Canada.
 Most guns used in violent crimes are obtained illegally, so it doesn’t make sense to ban something that’s already prohibited, said Palmer.